How To Get Rid of Postpartum Gas and Bloat

 What foods should I avoid to reduce postpartum gas?

-Consider avoiding foods that are known to cause gas, such as beans, broccoli, and carbonated drinks.
+Consider avoiding foods known to cause gas, such as beans, broccoli, and carbonated drinks.
 Additionally, identify any personal food sensitivities, like dairy or gluten, that may contribute to bloating.

 How long does postpartum bloating last?